Aston Martin DB7 Vantage V12 For Sale

 I

-have always tinkered with cars and even performed an engine and gearbox
+have always tinkered with cars and even performed an engine and

-before ECUs and CAN Bus).
+days before ECUs and CAN bus).

 I have owned a string of British sporty cars such as a Triumph GT6